UniversalDependencies/docs/_en-overview/migration-guidelines.md

 ~~~

 Note that this change is currently only partially implemented in the Stanford Parser.
 In copular
 constructions with an adverbial predicate the copula verb is still treated as the head.
+The change
+will be completely implemented in future versions of the parser.

 #### GrammaticalRelation object:
 `edu.stanford.nlp.trees.UniversalEnglishGrammaticalRelations.COPULA`